Learning Lab | XR in Research

 NOTE: You will be asked to complete assignments in between the Learning Lab segments that support the learning outcomes stated below.
 You will receive feedback and constructive critique from course facilitators.

 - Delve into the workflow for creating a research project using XR

 - Critique different technologies that could be used for XR research

 Jason Webb, Instructional Analyst, Syracuse University

-Jennifer Gebelein, Associate Director of Online and Web Management, Florida International University
+Jennifer Gebelein, Director of Academic Initiatives, Florida International University

 Lauren Domingo, Software Developer Advocate, HP

 Jeff Chen, Head of Higher Education Solutions, WW Education, HP